gege13007/Amazfit-Stratos-GPS-locator/README.md

 Where are the MAPS ?
 -------------------
-You MUST create a directory 'OSMaps' directory on your wear.
+You MUST create an 'OSMaps' directory on your wear.
 Then in OSMaps, you will have a subdirectory for each zoom level - from '2' (country level) to '16' (to see your home).
 In each subdirectory the tiles are stored with their X/Y coordinatess numbers.
 Don't worry about that, just download and run 'MOBILE ATLAS CREATOR' ( https://mobac.sourceforge.io/ ).